KCL-Planning/ROSPlan/README.md

 ```

 `turtlebot.launch` will start the turtlebot simulation, rviz, and ROSPlan.

-`turtlebot_explore.bash` calls the ROSPlan services to generate a roadmap (you can see in rviz); add the exploration goals; and then call the planning system service.
+`turtlebot_explore.bash` calls a ROSPlan component service to generate a roadmap (you can see in rviz); adds exploration goals; and then calls the planning system service.

 The turtlebot will move around the waypoints, exploring the environment.
-You should see the output from the planner, something like:
+You should output from the planning system, something like:
 ```
 ...
 KCL: (PS) Dispatching plan